Security of AI

 What are AI embeddings?

-In the context of machine learning and AI systems, an embedding is an internal representation of the model understanding of its inputs.
-They are represented as vectors (arrays of numbers) and sometimes called vector embeddings and ML embeddings.
+In the context of machine learning and AI systems, an embedding is an internal representation of the model’s understanding of its inputs.
+Embeddings are stored as vectors (arrays of numbers) and sometimes called vector embeddings or ML embeddings.

 Why do AI systems need vector embeddings?